-Challenge number Detail of challenge 1 Attainment Attainment and metacognition skills on entry for disadvantaged students are weaker than non-disadvantaged.
-On entry to year 7 in 2021 60% of our disadvantaged students arrive at age related expectation combined compared to 78% of their non-disadvantaged peers.
-On entry to year 7 in 2021 19% of our disadvantaged students arrive at Greater Depth combined compared to 33% of their non- disadvantaged peers.
+Challenge number Detail of challenge 1 Attainment Attainment and metacognition skills on entry for disadvantaged students are weaker than non- disadvantaged. • On entry to year 7 in 2022 68% of our disadvantaged students arrive above age related expectation combined compared to 83% of their non-disadvantaged peers.
 2 Literacy A significant % of disadvantaged students on entry have a reading age below their chronological age.
-This impacts on their progress in all subjects On entry to year 7 in 2021 72% of our disadvantaged students arrive with a reading age below their chronological age.
+This impacts on their progress in all subjects On entry to year 7 in 2022 68% of our disadvantaged students arrive with a reading age below their chronological age.
 3 Attendance Attendance rates for disadvantaged students is behind that of the non-disadvantaged students.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged students progress.
-In 2020/21 disadvantaged attendance was 91% compared to 96% for their non- disadvantaged peers.
-In 2020/21 disadvantage PA was 31% compared to 9% for their non- disadvantaged peers.
+Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged students progress. • In 2021/22 disadvantaged attendance was 86.3% compared to 94.6% for their non- disadvantaged peers.
+In 2021/22 disadvantage PA was 36.1% compared to 11% for their non- disadvantaged peers.
 4 Behaviour and Attitudes to learning (ATL) Disadvantaged students are more likely to need additional support to ensure that their attitudes and behaviour are conducive to good progress. • In 2020/21 disadvantaged FTE was 8% compared to 3% for their non-disadvantaged peers.
-In 2020/21 disadvantaged average ATL score was 2.22 compared to 1.84 for their non-disadvantaged peers.
+In 2022/23 disadvantaged average ATL score was 2.16 compared to 1.69 for their non- disadvantaged peers.
 5 Wellbeing and Social and Emotional Mental Health (SEMH) Disadvantaged students are more likely to have social and emotional needs.
 These issues such as anxiety, depression and low self-esteem impact on a student's ability to learn effectively and to meet their full potential.
 Our assessments and observations indicate that this is negatively impacting disadvantaged students' attendance.
-6 Cultural Capital and Aspirations Disadvantaged students often experience a lack of wider experiences than that of non-disadvantaged students and often have lower aspirations and value education less.
+6 Cultural Capital and Aspirations Disadvantaged students often experience a lack of wider experiences than that of non- disadvantaged students and often have lower aspirations and value education less.